selaazdoudi/Private-vs-Public-Job-Search-Counseling/README.md

 This project builds on a French randomized controlled trial (RCT) comparing public (CVE) and private (OPP) job-search counseling programs, conducted by Behagel et.al (2013).
 The objective is to move beyond average treatment effects and provide a high-dimensional, and policy-relevant evaluation of program performance and optimal allocation.

+## Context
+This project was conducted as part of the Machine Learning for Econometrics course at ENSAE.
+Contributors :
+- Salma El Aazdoudi
+- Lyna El Kamel
+- Stephane Kweke Ngahane
+- Sofiene Taamouti

 ---

 ## Project Overview